turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

 When writing tests for classes, you should test:
   * each class property
   * each class method

+Remember to test all possible outcomes (happy path/sad path/etc).
+Ask yourself:
+  - What is the value of each property?
-    * what does the method return?
+  - Does the method return anything?
-    * does the method update any class properties?
+  - Does the method update any properties?
+  - Are there different possible outcomes to test for based on different arguments being passed in?
 </section>

 <section class="call-to-action">